lcarricart/03-MATLAB/08 Sensors/00 Magnetometer Analysis/README.md

-# Application of a Kalman Filter for robustness and precision using MATLAB.
+# Application of a Kalman Filter for robustness and precision
 ![Magnetometer](KalmanFilter.png)